hewigovens/Pythonic.swift/README.md

 pythonic-swift
 ==============

-A Swift implementation of selected parts of the Python's standard library.
+A Swift implementation of selected parts of Python's standard library.